MicrosoftDocs/learn/learn-pr/student-evangelism/python-flask-build-ai-web-app/includes/6-exercise-deploy-azure.md

 In this unit, you will deploy Contoso Travel to Azure as an Azure web app so it can be accessed by anyone, from anywhere, using a browser.
 And you will learn about App Service application settings, which allow API keys and other "secrets" used by an application to be stored securely in the cloud.

-Solutions used in the exercises are located in a [Git repository](https://github.com/MicrosoftDocs/mslearn-build-ai-web-app-with-python-and-flask).
+Resources that are used in this exercise are located in a [Git code samples repository](https://github.com/MicrosoftDocs/mslearn-build-ai-web-app-with-python-and-flask).

 ## Create an Azure App Service